 When estimating the market value of debt, financial analysts frame the amount of a company's total debt as representing a single coupon bond.
 This coupon equals the total debt's interest and the maturity equals the total debt's weighted average maturity.
 The representative coupon bond then becomes valued as the company's total current debt cost.

-Market Value Calculation Formula
+Market Value of Debt Formula

 C[(1 – (1/((1 + Kd)^t)))/Kd] + [FV/((1 + Kd)^t)]